AkashKumar4243/E-commerce/README.md

-# Start the ecommerce web app
+# Start the E-Commerce web app

 # In terminal
 npm init